 As a “fiduciary” of the estate and beneficiaries, the executor has a duty of trust and responsibility.
 This means that, if you suspect the executor is engaging in fraudulent activities or mismanagement, you have options.

-After you have collected evidence of the executor’s misconduct, you can file a petition with the probate court to compel the executor to abide by the dispositions of the will.
-If the court agrees with your allegation, the court will order the executor to correct the situation within a specific deadline.
+First, after you have collected evidence of the executor’s misconduct, you can file a petition with the probate court.
+This will compel the executor to abide by the dispositions of the will.
+If the court agrees with your allegation, the executor will be ordered to correct the situation within a specific deadline.
 Failure to do so will prompt the court to consider his or her removal as executor of the estate.
-The court may appoint a new executor or agree to one proposed by the heirs and beneficiaries.
+At this point, the court may appoint a new executor or agree to one proposed by the heirs and beneficiaries.

 You may also file a petition for an accounting.
-If accepted by the court, the executor will be required to provide a detailed accounting report of all the amounts and assets that have come in and out of the estate if the petition is accepted by the court.
-If there is evidence of theft, criminal charges may be filed in a civil court.
+The executor will be required to provide a detailed accounting report of all the amounts and assets that have come in and out of the estate if the petition is accepted by the court.
+If there is evidence of theft criminal charges may be filed in a civil court.

 Finally, the California probate code authorizes the removal of an executor if he or she:

 - Has embezzled, mismanaged, or wasted the assets of the estate